helium/longfi-platformio/getting-started.md

 ```

 What happened here?
 Well, we have this board set up to use a `SEGGER JTAG` interface rather than the `ST-Link` interface that is integrated into the Discovery board.
-There are a number of advantages of this approach, and I would _highly_ suggest doing this.
+There are a number of advantages of this approach, and we would _highly_ suggest doing this.
 It will make your development iteration process much faster.

 Luckily, `SEGGER` has provided a method to \(non-destructively\) replace the ST-Link on our board with a JTAG interface.